 Amputee motorcyclist swaps two wheels for four in prestigious motorsport series

-When Stuart Gibbs lost his left leg as a result of a motorcycle accident in 2012, he never imagined that less than five years later, he’d be fulfilling a life-long dream to compete on the racetrack in a prestigious motorsport series.
+When Stuart Gibbs lost his left leg as a result of a motorbike accident in 2012, he never imagined that less than five years later, he’d be fulfilling a life-long dream to compete on the racetrack in a prestigious motorsport series.
 The determined 47-year-old has now overcome adversity to complete his debut season in the 2017 JCW Mini Challenge, which is officially supported by Mini UK.

-Stuart, who previously served with the British Army for more than 14 years, was riding home from a charity night at a local motorcycle club meeting when he was struck by a car making a sudden U-turn in the road.
+Stuart, who previously served with the British Army for more than 14 years, was riding home from a charity night at a local motorbike club meeting when he was struck by a car making a sudden U-turn in the road.
 The impact caused the Weston-Super-Mare resident and his wife, who was riding pillion, to be thrown from the bike and resulted in him suffering a number of serious injuries including a complicated leg fracture, nerve damage and Post Traumatic Stress Disorder (PTSD).

 Following the accident, Stuart faced almost three years of physical and psychological recovery including more than ten operations and painful muscle grafts.
 While many attempts were made to save his left leg, a deep-seated infection prevented healing and he was forced to undergo an elective amputation below the knee.
 To help address his psychological response to the accident and manage his PTSD symptoms, he also underwent intensive Cognitive Behavioural Therapy (CBT).